configcat/bitrise-step-configcat-feature-flag-sync/README.md

 # ConfigCat Feature Flag Sync - Bitrise Step

-ConfigCat's repository scanner Bitrise Step.
+This Bitrise Step helps you get rid of technical debt by scanning the source code and highlighting the feature flag usages for each feature flag on the [ConfigCat Dashboard](https://app.configcat.com/).
 ConfigCat is a hosted feature flag service: https://configcat.com.
 Manage feature toggles across frontend, backend, mobile, desktop apps.
 Alternative to LaunchDarkly.
 Management app + feature flag SDKs.

 ## How to use this Step